andreafulcheri/Reti-1-networking-playground/README.md

 # Reti 1 networking playground

-## Building an internal network in Docker
+## Building an internal network in Docker for educational purposes

 ### Introduction